 Q: What was the first wrap you purchased?

 LaKeta: My first woven wrap was purchased a few months after my twins, now 13 months, were born.
 I was carrying them both and pushing a grocery cart at the same time thinking there has to be a better way.
 I looked into two ring slings at once and noticed the woman doing so in the YouTube video looked as if she were being strangled.
 Finally, I stumbled onto a video of a young woman performing Amanda’s Tandem Hip Carry and knew that was what I needed.
-I researched every night after the babies were asleep and found Ellevill.
-My first woven wrap was an Ellevill Gaia Rainbow, size 7.
+I researched every night after the babies were asleep and found Ellevill woven wrap (size 7).

 Q: How many carriers or wraps do you have now?